aricbeaver/blog/_posts/2012-08-11-s10-1996-ac-dc-inverter-install.md

 ![](https://lh6.googleusercontent.com/-pIKZCpzxBlk/UCYDD25uMjI/AAAAAAAAALQ/UWDNsc8AVJA/s767/6.JPG)

-I spliced a wire directly into the fuse block main 12 V &quot;always on&quot; rail and followed that directly with a 15 A fuse which I very much recommend for any vehicle electrical wiring.
+I spliced a wire directly into the fuse block main 12 V "always on" rail and followed that directly with a 15 A fuse which I very much recommend for any vehicle electrical wiring.
 Even better would be to use an empty slot in the fuse block, but it is hard to maneuver the fuse block and find the specific pin inserts.
 I bought a standard 12 V 30 A automotive relay for O'Reilly auto parts and an LED switch from Radioshack.
 I also recommend using a relay for this type of application because depending on the wattage of the inverter it could draw excess of 50 A at 12 V DC if you have a 1000 W inverter.
 The wiring is shown below.
-If you have never wired a relay before check out this website: <a onclick="_gaq.push(['_trackEvent', 'Outgoing', 'www.therangerstation.com', '/tech_library/relays.html']);" href="http://www.therangerstation.com/tech_library/relays.html" target="_blank">http://www.therangerstation.com/tech...ry/relays.html</a>.
+If you have never wired a relay before check out this website: <http://www.therangerstation.com/tech_library/relays.html >{:target="_blank"}

 Some install notes:
 1) ALWAYS USE HEATSHRINK!
 Debugging electrical problems can be a pain in the ass.
 Take it from a EE.